 Indeed, most of the major deficit-reduction agreements made since 1980 have been accompanied by a debt ceiling increase.
-Causality has moved in both directions, though – on some occasions, the debt limit has been used successfully to help prompt deficit reduction; in other instances, Congress has tacked on debt ceiling increases to deficit-reduction efforts.
+Causality has moved in both directions, though.
+On some occasions, the debt limit has been used successfully to help prompt deficit reduction, and in other instances, Congress has tacked on debt ceiling increases to deficit-reduction efforts.

-Notably, however, in virtually all instances in which a debt limit increase was either accompanied by deficit reduction measures or included in a deficit reduction package, lawmakers have generally approved temporary increases in the debt limit to allow time for negotiations to be completed without the risk of default.
+Notably, in nearly all instances in which a debt limit increase was either accompanied by deficit-reduction measures or included in a deficit-reduction package, lawmakers have generally approved temporary increases in the debt limit to allow time for negotiations to be completed without the risk of default.
 For example, Congress approved a modest increase in the debt limit in December 2009 while negotiations over Statutory PAYGO and establishment of the National Commission on Fiscal Responsibility and Reform were ongoing.
-During the negotiations and consideration of the 1990 budget agreement Congress approved six temporary increases in the debt limit before approving a long term increase in the limit as part of the reconciliation bill implementing the deficit reduction agreement.
+During the negotiations and consideration of the 1990 budget agreement, Congress approved six temporary increases in the debt limit before approving a long-term increase in the limit as part of the reconciliation bill implementing the deficit-reduction agreement.

-Further discussion regarding past uses of the debt ceiling can be found in the Appendix to a recent CRFB paper, What We Expect from the Upcoming Fiscal Discussions, which is included in this document.
+Further discussion regarding past uses of the debt ceiling can be found in the Appendix.

 What should policymakers do?

-Failing to raise the debt ceiling would be disastrous, and would surely, and rapidly, result in severely negative consequences that experts are not capable of fully knowing in advance.
+Failing to raise the debt ceiling would be disastrous.
+It would result in severe negative consequences that experts are not capable of fully knowing in advance.
 Even threatening a default or taking the country to the brink of default could have serious negative repercussions.
-Importantly, though, failing to control the debt could ultimately stunt economic growth, reduce fiscal flexibility, and increase the burden on future generations.
-But the latter should not be sought by bringing America close to the brink of default.
+Importantly, though, failing to control the debt could ultimately stunt economic growth, reduce fiscal flexibility, and increase the cost burden on future generations.
+But political advantage should not be sought by bringing America close to the brink of default.
 If lawmakers wish to accomplish deficit reduction, they should at least pass temporary increases of the debt limit to avoid nearing the brink.

-Given these facts, Congress and the President must raise the debt ceiling – and they should do so as soon as possible.
-Yet they should also pursue a deficit reduction plan which would ideally replace the sequester, reform the tax code to make it simpler and raise more revenue, slow the growth of entitlement programs, and put the debt on a clear downward path relative to the economy.
-CRFB has described this strategy in more detail in our recent paper, What We Expect from the Upcoming Fiscal Discussions.
+Given these risks, Congress and the President must raise the debt ceiling – and they should do so as soon as possible.
+Yet they should also continue to work toward putting our debt on a sustainable long-term path.
+Specifically, policymakers should observe strict adherence to pay-as-you-go rules, reform the tax code to encourage growth and raise more revenue, and slow the growth of entitlement programs so they are affordable for future generations.

-Although the need to raise the debt ceiling can serve as a useful moment for taking stock of our fiscal state, lawmakers should enact a comprehensive deficit reduction plan without jeopardizing the full faith and credit of the U.S. government.
+Although the need to raise the debt ceiling can serve as a useful moment for taking stock of our fiscal state, lawmakers must not jeopardize the full faith and credit of the U.S. government.

 Where can I learn more?